Zodiak42/ForceDeop/README.md

 # ForceDeop
-Protect your server from unwanted operators.
+Protect your server from ForceOp hacks.